 As time continued, Neville looked to other religious communities to refine and shape his ideals of Godly life.
 The Amish, Mennorites, and Hutterites featured, although he saw the Hutterites as the closest to living a Biblical life.
 In 1987 some elders from a Hutterite community in the United States visited Springbank at Neville’s invitation.
 Also, about 30 young unmarried community members from Springbank travelled to the United States and toured the Hutterite community.
 Interestingly the visiting elders were not agreeable to the ways that Neville was directing the community, including the establishment of one man as the ruler, the lack of accountability, theological differences and the highly sexualised environment.

 In 1989 the official purchase of the land was complete and the land transferred to the newly formed Trust.
-Interestingly, court records showed that the purchases of the land were Neville Copper and Robert Dawson – both Australian immigrants were who legally not allowed to own land in New Zealand.
-They both selected the “NZ Citizen by Birth” option.
-Early on there were lies and deceit in the ministry of Neville Cooper.
+Interestingly, court records showed that the purchasers of the land were Neville Copper and Robert Dawson – both Australian immigrants were who legally not allowed to own land in New Zealand without Government approval.
+Perhaps this explains why on the sale and purchase document they both selected the option stating their status was “NZ Citizen by Birth”.
+This was patently untrue.
+This piece of evidence was traversed in detail during the 2022 Pilgrim Employment Court proceedings, where Faithful Pilgrim was taken through the document.
+He recognised this was not true, and affirmed that both Neville Cooper and Robert Dawson were Australian citizens.
+It is clear, that the original purchase of the land from Alan Harrison at Springbank was based on deceit.
+You can read the whole agreement here:

 1990’s